A Race Report from the 2022 Tahoe 200

 I first ran the Tahoe 200 in 2019.
 The event is the only 200-mile single-loop mountain-trail race in the United States and features 40,200 feet of gain as it circles the famous lake, essentially following the Tahoe Rim Trail.
 I didn’t know what I was getting into but I held on for dear life, weathering unexpected snowstorms and dark hallucinations, finishing in 97:14.
 2019 revealed the foundational importance of strength and endurance, not such different things after all.

-This year I had the privilege of training with coach Scott Johnston, co-founder of Uphill Athlete.
+This year I had the privilege of training with Scott Johnston.
 In our first conversation, I told Scott about my 2019 race and how I fell apart and barely staggered across the finish line.
 “I probably didn’t train enough,” I offered.
 Countered Scott, “I think it might be the opposite.”
 He then went on to introduce the core insight that completely transformed how I train.
 The key was targeted strength sessions that increase muscular endurance: training my brain and central nervous system to recruit muscle fibers for days on end.
 These sessions have kept neuromuscular fatigue at bay during long events without me having to put in endless training hours.

 This approach was transformative.
 I’d always enjoyed 100- and 200-mile races, but they always ended painfully and slowly for me.
 I was resigned to the fact that I was a 50 km runner who did longer distances solely for the adventure.
 But this year—at the 2022 Tahoe 200—all that changed, and I was able stay mostly stay in control, and even push hard through the final section.